Five Fundraising Ideas for Growing Non-Profits

 2. Think Different

 Growing organizations have to break the mold.
 Are all the other development programs in your niche sticking with events and direct mail?
 Then your program needs different fundraising ideas that those other charities.
 It’s time to think outside the box.
-For inspiration, check out this list of Popular Fundraising Models from A Small Change Fundraising Blog.

 3. Think Mission